WhyNot180/PacMan/README.md

 The player is currently represented by controllable orange square.
 The player moves in a set direction until it hits a wall or the arrow keys are pressed, changing its direction.
 The player is also able to collide with enemies, restarting the game, and pellets, earning points.

 ### Ghosts

+The ghosts are currently represented as coloured squares.
+They move similarly to the player, in a set direction until told otherwise.

+At each intersection (represented as a 2 on the map array) they begin a breadth-first-search (BFS) in an attempt to find the player, they then trace the shortest path back in order to find the direction they must turn.

+Once a ghost collides with a player, the game restarts.

 ### Collectables